doctrine/orm/docs/en/reference/working-with-objects.rst

 identity but is currently not associated with an ``EntityManager``.

-An entity is in NEW state if has no persistent state and identity and is not associated with an ``EntityManager`` (for example those just created via the "new" operator).
+An entity is in NEW state if it has no persistent state and identity and is not associated with an ``EntityManager`` (for example those just created via the "new" operator).